 In 2015 approximately 82,000 cats were taken to shelters in Canada.
-Of this number only 57% of these kitties were adopted.
-If you leave your cat with no provisions their care after your death it is quite likely they will not be looked after properly.
+Of this number, only 57% of these kitties were adopted.
+If you leave your cat with no provisions for their care after your death it is quite likely they will not be looked after properly.

 You Need a Will

 Every living adult needs a will.
-A will is the direction you want your estate to take after you have passed on.
-Estate planning does not have to be complicated and a short afternoon with a lawyer will leave you with a document that is legal and trust able.
+A will is a direction you want your estate to take after you have passed on.
+Estate planning does not have to be complicated and a short afternoon with a lawyer will leave you with a document that is legal and trustable.
 The last time we had our will updated it took about an hour of our time and cost less than $100.00 CDN.
 I am sure prices will vary depending on where you live.
-There are Will Kits available, however my lawyer advised against them.
+There are Will Kits available, however, my lawyer advised against them.
 I am recommending getting professional legal advice when dealing with this important document.

 Select A Guardian

 The next step is to select a guardian.
 I really believe that the sooner you find a trustable person the better.
 Finding someone when you are desperate might not give you the desired results.
 Just as considering your own estate it is better to get this work done while you can still joke about it.

 I personally would not trust an informal pet care agreement.
 Someone might just take your money and not look after your cat.
 This is where a legal will with a properly formatted Pet Trust Fund will take the worry out of what should happen to our beloved kitties.

 I have seven cats.
 Finding someone to take all seven could be difficult.
 Fortunately, I have someone who will do that.
 In this situation, if the family has to be split up I would try to keep the bonded kitties together.
 I have a couple of cats that would not mind being alone.
 When selecting a guardian it might be a good idea to select an alternate name in case something happens and your first pick can’t comply with your wishes.

 My lawyer advised against the home will kits.
 It is possible that someone may probate the will to prove that it is in fact a legal document.
 This could end up depriving your cat of their trust.